The 20 Hp with radiator slats open

 The immensly complicated brake servo

 Working with a Rolls Royce 20HP

 The engine has some other features that are really nice, on the side of the sump there is a gauge like a fuel gauge and it tells you how much oil is in the sump.
 It is a simple mechanical gauge with a float and a lever, it has worked reliably for 90 years and is still working reliably today (take note Alfa).
 There is no rear engine oil seal, the engine relies on clever design to duct the oil back into the sump.
-Although it is not totally oil tight it manages to retain 99.9% of the oil, beautiful simple and effective as all good engineering should be.
-The engine design is however no where near as advanced as Alfa Romeo were using at the time.
-Where as Alfa were using twin overhead camshafts, Rolls Royce were using overhead valves mainly because they were quieter.
+Although it is not totally oil-tight it manages to retain 99.9% of the oil, beautifully simple and effective as all good engineering should be.
+The engine design is however nowhere near as advanced as Alfa Romeo was using at the time.
+Whereas Alfa was using twin overhead camshafts, Rolls Royce was using overhead valves mainly because they were quieter.